-On August 4, 2015, we entered into an employment agreement with Barry S. Duke, our Executive Vice President and Chief Commercial Officer (the "Duke Agreement").
-The principal compensation terms of the Duke Agreement are as follows:
+On May 31, 2017, we entered into an employment agreement with Joseph Ciaffoni, our Executive Vice President and Chief Operating Officer (the "Ciaffoni Agreement").
+The principal terms of the Ciaffoni Agreement are as follows:

-- initial base salary of \$325,000 per year, subject to annual adjustments (\$334,750 for fiscal year 2016, and \$340,000 for fiscal year 2017); and - annual incentive bonus opportunity of 40% of then-current base salary based upon the achievement of certain bonus eligibility criteria and payable pursuant to the Company's Cash Bonus Plan.
+- initial base salary of \$450,000, subject to annual adjustments (\$475,000 for fiscal year 2018); two stay bonuses of \$50,000 each if Mr. Ciaffoni remains employed by the Company through May 31, 2018 and May 31, 2019, respectively; - annual incentive bonus opportunity of 50% of then-current base salary based upon the achievement of certain bonus eligibility criteria and payable pursuant to our Performance Bonus Plan.